microsoftgraph/microsoft-graph-docs-contrib/concepts/best-practices-concept.md

 ## Authentication

-To access the data in Microsoft Graph, your application will need to acquire an OAuth 2.0 access token, and present it to Microsoft Graph in either of the following:
+To access the data through Microsoft Graph, your application will need to acquire an OAuth 2.0 access token, and present it to Microsoft Graph in either of the following options:

 - The HTTP *Authorization* request header, as a *Bearer* token
 - The graph client constructor, when using a Microsoft Graph client library